Reconstruction of $f(R)$ lagrangian from a massive scalar field: Introduction

-Studies of the cosmological solutions of these theories is limited, owing to the nonlinearity of the field equations (fourth order in metric components).
+Number of cosmological solutions in these theories are rather limited, owing to the nonlinearity of the field equations (fourth order in metric components).
 The difficulty can be reduced somewhat by using the theory of dynamical systems, which provides a relatively simple method for obtaining a qualitative description of the global dynamics of these models for a given $f(R)$.
-Usefulness of a dynamical system analysis is extensively studied over the years for different cosmological setups (for instance Refs. \cite{carloni}).
-Another approach is to assume that the evolution of the universe is known, and to invert the field equations to find out what class of $f(R)$ theories give rise to this evolution, or, the 'reconstruction' approach.
-This approach has received considerable attention, dubbed as the 'reconstruction' method, done explicitly by Nojiri and Odintsov \cite{Nojiri:2006gh, Nojiri:2006be}.
-They developed a method for $f(R)$ reconstruction from a proper cosmological dynamics, compatible with different viability criterion such as solar System tests.
+Usefulness of a dynamical system analysis is extensively studied over the years for different cosmological setups \cite{carloni}.
+Another approach is to assume that the evolution of the universe is known, and to invert the field equations to find out what class of $f(R)$ theories allow the aforementioned evolution.
+Popularly known as a reconstruction, this approach has received considerable attention lately, for example in the works of Nojiri and Odintsov \cite{Nojiri:2006gh,Nojiri:2006be}.
+They developed a method for $f(R)$ reconstruction from a proper cosmological dynamics, compatible with different viability criterion such as the solar system tests.
 They further extended the reconstruction scheme for a number of other modifications of gravity, for instance, the scalar-tensor theory, $f(G)$, scalar-Gauss-Bonnet theories.
-This method has thereafter received many treatments (for instance Refs. \cite{nojiri}).
-A very recent work by Goheer, Larena and Dunsby on cosmological reconstruction for an exact power-law scale factor and a perfect fluid, proved that such expansion histories only exist for a power law $f(R)$ \cite{goheer}.
-In an extensive work, Dunsby, Elizalde, Goswami, Odintsov and Saez-Gomez \cite{goswami} studied specific models of $f (R)$ gravity, reconstructed from a cosmological expansion history assumed at the outset.
-Extensive analysis of reconstruction methods has been carried out by Carloni, Goswami and Dunsby \cite{cgd}, Carloni, Dunsby, Capozziello and Troisi \cite{Carloni:2004kp}, Nojiri and Odintsov \cite{Nojiri:2006ri} and Bamba, Myrzakulov, Nojiri and Odintsov \cite{Bamba:2012vg}.
-They obtained specific $f(R)$ theories that give an approximate description of smooth deceleration-acceleration transitions in cosmology.
+Similar methods of reconstruction are very popular and thereafter a plethora of reconstruction models have been proposed in literature \cite{nojiri}.
+In a very recent work on cosmological reconstruction, Goheer, Larena and Dunsby \cite{goheer} proved that an exact power-law scale factor and a perfect fluid cosmology is only allowed for a power law $f(R)$ theory.
+Goswami, Odintsov, Dunsby and Elizalde \cite{goswami} studied cosmological reconstruction in $f(R)$ theories, quite recently.
+More extensive analysis of reconstruction methods has been carried out by Carloni, Goswami and Dunsby \cite{cgd}, Carloni, Dunsby, Capozziello and Troisi \cite{Carloni:2004kp}, Nojiri and Odintsov \cite{Nojiri:2006ri}, Bamba, Myrzakulov, Nojiri and Odintsov \cite{Bamba:2012vg}, where specific $f(R)$ theories have been treated giving a smooth deceleration-acceleration transition in cosmology.